NREL/Value_of_Information_App/paper/paper.md

 The posterior replaces the prior to become the weight in the value *with* imperfect information: \
 $V_{imperfect} = \sum_{j=1}^2 Pr(X = x_j) \max_a \sum_{i=1}^2  Pr(\Theta = \theta_i | X=x_j)  v_a(\Theta = \theta_i)$

 This value tells user the ceiling of worth for this data attribute, given the economics and prior probability entered, and the reliability of the data to discriminate between a positive and negative geothermal case.
+The value *of* imperfect information:
+$VOI_{imperfect} = V_{imperfect} - V_{prior}$

 # Example Output
 The demo problem allows users to build intuition on how $V_{prior}$ and $V_{perfect}$.